yabluko/Robak.LNU.Job-Portal/README.md

 # Stack
 [Django](https://www.djangoproject.com/) - is an open source web development framework written in the Python programming language.
 It allows developers to quickly create web applications with a high level of security, convenient administration and a large number of ready-made components.

-[PostgreSQL](https://www.postgresql.org/)PostgreSQL - Django supports various databases, including PostgreSQL, MySQL, and SQLite.
+[PostgreSQL](https://www.postgresql.org/) - Django supports various databases, including PostgreSQL, MySQL, and SQLite.

 HTML, CSS та JavaScript - Django can generate HTML pages for web applications, but you can use CSS and JavaScript for visual design and adding dynamics.

 [Railway](https://railway.app/) - is a cloud-based web application deployment platform that allows developers to quickly and easily deploy their projects without the need to manage infrastructure and configure servers.

+[REST Framework (DRF)](https://www.django-rest-framework.org) is a library for developing web applications using Django that makes it easy to create APIs (application programming interfaces) based on the REST architecture

 # Installation and Configuration